 Brownie Stuffed Chocolate Chip Cookies are the best of both worlds!
 Homemade chocolate chip cookie dough stuffed with brownie batter and baked until the edges are crispy and the center is soft and chewy.

 Homemade brownies and homemade chocolate chip cookies are truly two of my favorite things in the world.
 They are always good and always cheer me up.
-I couldn’t think of anything better to do than combine the two!
+I couldn't think of anything better to do than combine the two!
+Find another fun twist on cookies with my Strawberry Crunch Cookies.

 Ingredients for brownie stuffed cookies